 Changemakers At Sea (Students aged 15-18)

 All participants will receive a Changemakers At Sea diploma.
 The five teams with the most impactful projects, evaluated by a panel of scientists and educators, will be announced during the Changemakers Exhibit.
-The teams behind the top two project will be invited ti join us for an unforgettable expedition experience each during the summer.
-For one week, students will help our scientists study marine life and human activities at sea, all the while gaining knowledge and skills to become true Ocean Ambassadors when they return.
+The teams behind the top two project will be invited to join us for an unforgettable expedition experience each during the summer.
+Students will help our scientists study marine life and human activities at sea, all the while gaining knowledge and skills to become true Ocean Ambassadors when they return.
 The remaining three teams will be invited for a one day expedition at sea.
 In addition, the classes of the five teams will be able to use an endowment of 500 euros from the Foundation to invest in an environmental activity, excursion or project.

 Changemakers Junior (Students aged 8-14)

-All participants will receive a Changemakers Junior diploma and get an opportunity to learn about the marine fauna of the Mediterranean sea, about the scientific methods and tools used to study them and about the life of a marine scientist, together with STM's research and education team*. (*The format will depend of the current possibilities/limitations to ensure safety in times of COVID and be coordinated with the teachers.)
+All participants will receive a Changemakers Junior diploma and get an opportunity to learn about the marine fauna of the Mediterranean sea, about the scientific methods and tools used to study them and about the life of a marine scientist, together with STM's research and education team.

-Meanwhile, with the feedback and suggestions from the participating schools Save The Med will work to further develop and improve all aspects of the project for the following school years and to create fun opportunities for students from different schools to interact, share their ideas and much more!
+Meanwhile, with the feedback and suggestions from the participating schools, Save The Med will work to further develop and improve all aspects of the project for the following school years and to create fun opportunities for students from different schools to interact, share their ideas and much more!